Mike & Liz welcome you to the garden at Menevia House, 12 Goat Street

 We bought our house in August 2001 to use as a holiday home for ourselves, friends and family but, ultimately, with a view to us moving here permanently, which we were very lucky to be able to do in January 2012.

-We came to learn that the house was often referred to as ‘the Mortimer House’.
+We learnt that the house was often referred to as ‘the Mortimer House’.
 It had been the home of one Sidney Mortimer, whose fame lies in the story of his involvement in the rescue attempt, using his own boat, of the St Davids Lifeboat ’Gem’ and her crew in October 1910, a truly heroic but tragic episode in the history of the RNLI.
 As a result of the heroism displayed on the night of 13 October that year, Sidney and two Petty Officers were invited to Buckingham Palace, Sidney to receive the Conspicuous Gallantry Medal from King George V, and to have lunch with him afterwards!
 He subsequently became the youngest coxswain of the next St Davids Lifeboat, the youngest in the British Isles at age 18½.

 Both the house and garden were in a dreadful state, having been much neglected for many years.
 One of the items left for us on arrival at the house on day of completion of sale was a Garden Diary which contained a hand drawn plan of the garden and plants.
-Unfortunately the diary wasn’t very helpful as the entries were rather sparse, and the plan might have been more an aspiration than a record since it contained just about every shrub, perennial and annual imaginable.
+Unfortunately the diary wasn’t very helpful as the entries were rather sparse, and the plan might have been more of an aspiration than a record since it contained just about every shrub, perennial and annual imaginable.

-The garden appeared to contain mainly shrubs but it was so overgrown that their trunks were similar in thickness to those of small trees.
+The garden contained mainly shrubs but it was so overgrown that their trunks were similar in thickness to those of small trees.
 For example, those planted on one side of the plot had branches and leaves extending over to the other side.
 A path might have been there once but it was impossible to see one through the interwoven branches, and we couldn’t see any ground at all.
 It was a question of hacking through the centre of the ‘jungle’ to get to the other end of the plot – everything was chest height and higher, but on the way through we discovered a birdbath, a small pond and a set of steps which led nowhere but which were a physical reminder of the farmhouse that the property once was, and of the farm buildings which have now become the lovely holiday properties next to us.
 And we did find the path!

 So, my ideal gardening day would be dry and warm with a cornflower blue sky, a gentle breeze and sunshine and I could wander around with a trowel in one hand, a plant in the other and the prospect of a lovely al fresco lunch afterwards.
 I’m afraid I would own up to being a ‘fair weather gardener’.
-I think Mike would be happy if the lawn is mowed, the birdfeeders are full and jackdaw-free, the birdbath is clean and full and the promise of a pre-prandial glass of something to be enjoyed in the garden in the early evening – actually that would be the end to my ideal day in the garden too.
+I think Mike would be happy if the lawn is mowed, the birdfeeders are full, the birdbath is clean and full and the promise of a pre-prandial glass of something to be enjoyed in the garden in the early evening – actually that would be the end to my ideal day in the garden too.

-Mike and I very much hope you will enjoy your stroll around our little piece of St Davids.
+Mike and I very much hope you will enjoy your stroll around our very little piece of St Davids.